Soslan Asbarov

-Soslan Asbarov is a Russian professional boxer who is currently fighting at cruiserweight.
+Soslan Asbarov (born 29 April 1992) is a Russian professional boxer who competes at cruiserweight.

 Amateur career

 Asbarov had over 250 amateur fights and obtained the title Master of Sports of International Class.

 Professional career

-Asbarov fought American Brandon Glanton in Dubai in 2023 and despite being an underdog, Asbarov managed to overpower his opponent to win a points decision.
+Asbarov fought American Brandon Glanton in Dubai on 18 March 2023 and despite being an underdog, Asbarov managed to overpower his opponent to win via majority decision.

+On 15 April 2024, Asbarov was handed a six-year suspension from boxing by the Russian Anti-Doping Agency (RUSADA), following test results from his 28 October 2023 bout with Alexei Papin coming back positive for an unspecified banned substance.
+Asbarov's unanimous decision win over Papin was changed to a no contest.